exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 ### Respecing milestones
 Unlike students, all Milestone sections already have the <kbd>-</kbd> button.
 This works in the same way as above.
-Here you can also find how many unused Milestones available at the top.
+Here you can also find how many unused Milestones are available at the top.
 On the right side of each Milestone, you can also find the current and max levels of each.